sandroBeffa/rigolDM3052/README.md

 Intro
 =====
 This python module allows remote control of a RIGOL DM3052 digital multimeter.
-It bases on work done by Matt Mets (see https://github.com/cibomahto/pyusbtmc), and wa heavily extended by Sandro Beffa
+It bases on work done by Matt Mets (see https://github.com/cibomahto/pyusbtmc), and was heavily extended by Sandro Beffa

 Most RIGOL devices allow remote control.
 This python module uses the usbtmc linux